softchoice-corp/sc-bootcamp-devops-gc/docs/lab_3.md

 The workflow for Lab 3 is going to take a few minutes to execute.
 While it is running take a look at the application configuration file (E.g., `app/app.yaml`) to see how App Engine will configure environment.

 > Although the mapping is 1-to-1 between project and App Engine application.
 You can create more than one service in the application.
-The application includes service is `default` and cannot be deleted.
-For more information see the Google documentation [here](https://cloud.google.com/appengine/docs/standard/nodejs/an-overview-of-app-engine#services)
+The application includes a default service, properly named `default`, which cannot be deleted.
+For more information see the Google documentation [here](https://cloud.google.com/appengine/docs/standard/nodejs/an-overview-of-app-engine#services).

-4. Once the build finishes, open a browser window and navigate to to `https://<Project name>.<Region code>.r.appspot.com`.
-Replace `<Project name>` with your project name and `<Region code>` in this example is `uc` for `us-central`.
+4. Once the build finishes, open a browser window and navigate to to `https://<Project ID>.<Region code>.r.appspot.com`.
+Replace `<Project ID>` with your Project ID and `<Region code>` in this example is `uc` for `us-central`.
 It can also be found on the `gcloud app deploy` step of the Cloud Build pipeline.

 > ![lab3-complete-app-engine-deployment-site-url](images/lab3-complete-app-engine-deployment-site-url.png)

-> Note that `https://<Project name>.appspot.com` will also display the website.
+> Note that `https://<Project ID>.appspot.com` will also display the website.
 However, App Engine is moving away from this URL designation and will make the region required for all new application.
 See [here](https://cloud.google.com/appengine/docs/standard/nodejs/how-requests-are-routed#region-id) for more information.

 Here is how the website you just deployed will look like